ThatsNotMySourceCode/Random/README.md

 ### Security & Economic Features

 - **Economic Security:**
-    - Miners must risk real deposits (1K QU+), with a strict 9-tick reveal deadline
+    - Miners must risk a security deposit (minimum: 1 QU, then 10, 100, 1000, ...).
+Any power-of-ten value is valid
+    - Strict 9-tick reveal deadline: fail to reveal in time and your deposit is lost (unless the tick is empty; then it is refunded).
+    - Lost deposits go to Qubic holders if miner fails to reveal (unless the tick is empty—then deposits are refunded)
-    - Lost deposits and revenue are distributed fairly
+    - All revenue is split fairly and transparently

 - **Cryptographic Security:**
     - Commit–reveal, no front-running or grinding
     - True hardware entropy (`_rdseed64_step()`)
     - Global entropy pool: all miner inputs are XOR’d
+    - All entropy sales use the pool "as of two ticks ago" for front-running resistance

 - **No Attack Vectors:**
-    - Buyers can't skip miner participation: randomness is only sold if enough honest, high-deposit miners participated recently
+    - Buyers can't skip security: randomness is only sold if a qualifying honest, high-deposit miner participated recently
-    - All randomness generation is public and fair
+    - Fully public and fair randomness generation

 - **Decentralized Market:**
     - Any number of miners can participate
-    - Anyone can buy secure random bytes, with transparent, on-chain configurable pricing
+    - Anyone can buy secure random bytes, with transparent, on-chain pricing
     - Three parallel flows recommended to maximize system entropy

 - **Economic Incentives:**